Lahvuun/sekirofpsunlock/README.md

 #### set-fps succeeds, but the max FPS does not change
 This means that something else is limiting the FPS.
 You can probably solve it by grabbing `dxvk.conf` from the release tarball or the `contrib` directory in this repository and dropping it into the game's folder.
 You will need to restart the game for the changes to take effect.
 ## Slowstart
-This is a section that goes into more detail, if you have any issues it's possible that reading it may help with finding the solution.
+This is the old quickstart, it goes into more detail.
+If you have any issues it's possible that reading this section may help with finding the solution.
 If not, you can open an issue and I may be able to help you.
 ### Usage
 ```sh
 ./sekirofpsunlock <timeout-seconds> <argument> {<argument>}